-Have some extra space on a wall that needs filling?
+Want to have some stylish artwork displays but not sure how?
+Maybe you have some extra space on a wall that needs filling?

-Here are some clever and stylish solutions for artful displays on the wall.
+Whether you’re an art enthusiast or simply wanting to enhance your homes aesthetics, this blog will help to create some clever and stylish solutions for artful displays on the wall.

-When putting artwork above your headboard in your room remember to not centre your picture between the top of the headboard and the ceiling.
+When putting artwork above your bedhead in your room remember to not centre your picture between the top of the headboard and the ceiling.
 It’ll end up hanging too high and look as if it’s floating.

 It’s best to visually connect your artwork to the furniture below.
 To create balance, your artwork (or grouping) should be at least 2/3 the length of the headboard.